Top 50 Best Poker Movies To Watch

 Average

-The Card Counter is a film produced by Martin Scorsese.
-It explores the fallout of the war on terror in Afghanistan against the backdrop of the World Series of Poker.
+Produced by Martin Scorsese, The Card Counter is a compelling film that weaves the aftermath of the Afghanistan War into the high-stakes world of the World Series of Poker.

-The film has excellent performances from Oscar Isaac, Willem Dafoe, and the cast.
-The reviews were average to good, and it received a rating of 7.8 from Metacritic.
+The film features outstanding performances by Oscar Isaac, Willem Dafoe, and an excellent supporting cast.
+Critics gave it reviews ranging from average to favorable, and it earned a Metacritic score of 7.8.

 17